Once you have successfully completed all modules in your curriculum and have finished your thesis, you can apply to complete your master degree.

 - UStat2 Confirmation

-- bachelor certificate or certificate of undergraduate program
+- Bachelor certificate or certificate of undergraduate program (even if you received your degree from TU Wien)

-- Certificates of other academic degrees (if applicable)
+- Certificates of other academic degrees (if applicable; even if you received your degree from TU Wien)

 - Record of studies